olwend/CV/Olwen.md

 - I'm a challenging participant in agile scrum and planning sessions.
 - Assist peers to voice ideas and translate aspirations into a real plan, which a team can enact.
 - Mentoring via listening, echoing back to help refine and clarify individuals personal development concerns and goals.
 I am proud to have mentored and trained up 6 novice testers, all are still progressing in their test careers.
-- I implemented a personal development tool to clarify the agile test role and ensure test engineers were given a clear learning path for agile proficiency.
-This inspired my Makers academy course and my technical upskilling.

 #### ISSUE REPORTING AND DEBUGGING
 I enjoy the challenge of understanding legacy code, implementing tests to give clarity and documentation of system functions.